chibisnorlax/acnhfaq/index.md

 Welcome to the unofficial Animal Crossing: New Horizons FAQ page!
 This page serves to answer many of the frequently asked questions about the game.
 This FAQ is a fan-made page and claims no affiliation with or ownership of any intellectual property associated with Nintendo or Animal Crossing.

+**We are currently working on updating through version 1.6.0!
+Do note that some things may not be up-to-date until thorough testing and updating is finished.
+Thank you for your patience!**

 This page is current through version 1.5.1 of the game.

 ## Navigation